-This post is in partnership with my friends at Get Cracking.
+This post was written as part of a previous partnership with Get Cracking.
 As always, all opinions are my own.

 How is it that time again?!
 It seemed like the summer—once again—flew by, and we’re now fully focused on getting ready for back to school.
 A big part of getting ready for back to school is adjusting back into a meal and snack routine.
-Buying new lunch kits, stocking up on snacks and easy options for lunches, and starting to think about fitting in nutritious but easy suppers on nights that are full with activities.
+Buying new lunch kits, stocking up on snacks, healthy school lunch ideas, and starting to think about fitting in nutritious but easy suppers on nights that are full with activities.

 As much as we all love flying by the seat of our pants when it comes to food (hello summer!), it’s honestly better for everyone to establish a good eating routine.
 And you guessed it — back to school is the perfect opportunity for that.
 With 3 kids in full time school now, I know first-hand how important it is to be organized, plan ahead and have some strategies and hacks that save time and stress.
 And quite honestly, being prepared and establishing a routine helps me to feel a bit of peace of mind heading into another unpredictable school year.

 - The importance of protein in your child’s back to school menu plan

 - Why make-ahead breakfasts will save your sanity